top of page

 Makeup Therapy: When Makeup Artistry Meets Art Therapy

 Most people think of makeup as something you do before stepping into the world: cover, conceal, enhance, correct.
-But makeup can be more than appearance, it can be expression.
-As both a makeup artist and an art therapist, I see makeup as a creative language, one that holds power in identity, play, and healing.
+But makeup can be more than just about appearance; it can be a powerful form of expression.
+As both a makeup artist and an art therapist, I see makeup as a creative language.
+It holds power in identity, play, and healing.
 When makeup artistry meets art therapy, the face becomes a canvas for self-discovery.

 Makeup as Self-Expression, Not Correction

-For people who live with shame around their bodies or appearance, makeup can shift from being a mask to being a mirror: not hiding, but reflecting.
+For individuals who live with shame around their bodies or appearance, makeup can shift from being a mask to being a mirror.
+It becomes a tool for reflection, not hiding.

 The Psychology of Transformation

-This shift from performance to exploration makes space for healing.
+This shift from performance to exploration creates space for healing.

 Ritual, Play, and Healing

 In therapy sessions, makeup becomes a tool of ritual and play.
-It interrupts perfectionism.
-It invites curiosity.
+It interrupts perfectionism and invites curiosity.
+Here are some examples:

-* One client could paint half her face in grayscale and the other in bright color, showing the split between depression and joy.
+One client could paint half her face in grayscale and the other half in bright color, showing the split between depression and joy

 The Beauty of Impermanence